guildai/guild.ai/RULES.md

 Good:

-- You configure the project using a Guild File.
+- Configure the project using a Guild File.

 Bad: